eBay/restcommander/README.md

 ###What is REST Superman and Why I need it?

-Superman is [Postman](http://www.getpostman.com) at scale: a fast parallel async http client with aggregated response and regular expression based string extraction.
+Superman is [Postman](http://www.getpostman.com) at scale: a fast parallel async http client as a service with aggregated response and regular expression based string extraction.

 So what can Superman do?
 It speaks HTTP in scale, thus is powerful with many use cases.
 Here are some basic ones for automation on managing and monitoring tens of thousands web servers: